How To Get Organized: 99 Ways To Get SERIOUSLY Organized

 To protect the bristles, you should always dry them downwards so the water is dripping down.
-It’s hard to find a way to keep them in downwards position, so things like a brush holder come extra handy.
+It’s hard to find a way to keep them in a downwards position, so things like a brush holder come in extra handy.

 23. Make your bed as soon as you get up.

 Get organized from the first minute of your day by setting the right mindset.
 Surprisingly, making your bed works pretty well for that!